AetherialMist/JavaLearning/lesson-001/lesson-001.md

 ### Okay some of those words I understand, Hello and world...

 Again, I am sorry, but more hand wavy magic that will be explained later.
 For now, just understand that anything inside the parenthesis and quotation marks of `System.out.println("")` will appear in the output you saw before.
+Another small, but very important piece to remember, is that almost every line of code inside those inner curly braces needs to end with a semicolon "`;`".
+The main exception being if the line ends with an open `{` or closed `}` curly brace.

 You may have noticed that the little play button at the top is no longer grayed out.
 By pushing the play button on the side which you did earlier, you have now told Intellij _where_ the entry point to your program is.
 Now you can click the